MonaLeishangthem/android_monefy/Task1.md

 #### Bugs:
-1. Description: Last account is taken by default while adding expenses/income when there is multiple accounts.
+1. Description: Last account is taken by default while adding expenses/income when there is multiple accounts.<br/>
 Steps to Reproduce:
     1. Open app and create two accounts- A and B. Add income for B.
     2. In the filter, select 'all counts'.
 Then add the a new income by clikcing on + iocn.
 The income is added to B.